 The HPSSC entered into an agreement with New Markets Investment, LLC to borrow funds for the construction of a senior community center.
-At the completion of the construction, the HPSSC intends to sublease the community center to the MPHA for providing services primarily for low-income senior citizens who reside in MPHA properties.
+The HPSSC intends to sublease the community center to the MPHA for providing services primarily for low-income senior citizens who reside in MPHA properties.
 The construction note calls for the HPSSC to repay the principal amount of \$15,247,000, or so much thereof as has been advanced, together with interest at an annual rate of 0.795 percent.
-As of December 31, 2013, New Markets Investment, LLC, had advanced \$15,247,000.
+As of December 31, 2014, New Markets Investment, LLC, had advanced \$15,247,000.
 A repayment schedule is not available to date.